KwtsPls/ToposKG/README.md

 The ToposKG knowledge graph is freely available in the official [site](https://toposkg.di.uoa.gr/)

+## The ToposKG Ontology

+The full and simplified version of the ontology can be accessed in our project's [Zenodo repository](https://zenodo.org/records/15704482).
+Information about the ontology can be found in the Topos Manual(link pending).
+Additionally, a tree-like presentation of the ontology is available [here](https://kwtspls.github.io/ToposKG/).

 ## Team & Authors

 <img align="right" src="https://github.com/AI-team-UoA/.github/blob/main/AI_LOGO.png?raw=true" alt="ai-team-uoa" width="200"/>